ainterr/scoring_engine/README.md

 `python manage.py registerplugins`

-3. Load the configuration into the database (located in `/engine/config.py`)
+3. Customize the configuration in `/engine/config.py` and apply the config to the database with:

 `python manage.py configure`

-4. Run the server
+4. Start the server

 `pthon manage.py runserver`

 The Scoring Engine should now be accessable at http://localhost:8000.

+### Included Plugins
+- DNS
+- FTP
+- HTTP
+- IMAP
+- POP3
+- SMTP
+- More to come...

 ### Writing Plugins